-The crucial thing, that divergence difficulty incidental to electron can be successfully removed by the well-defined renormalization of QED, implies latency of a fundamental operation related to transition to the infinitesimal space.
-If nature is essentially inventive, geometry of the space should be able to provide, in a self-consistent manner, the physical meaning of charge renormalization, which has been obscure~\cite{feynman1961}.
-Meanwhile, polarization picture of QED vacuum itself suggests that one could by no means reach generation principle of $e$ within the theoretical framework that postulates vacuum dielectric (and magnetic) permittivity to be constant.
-This originates from the logical structure of gauge symmetry based on causality, such that in space-time concept, existence of photon having the speed $c$ results necessarily from charge conservation.
-Put another way, the problem intrinsic is what the framework is not of background independence.
-By taking a hint from this impasse {\it per se}, a na\"{i}ve attempt is made here to find out a form of the concerned operation: we anticipate slight vestige of that form in the macroscopic dielectric distribution such that phase velocity of light deviates from $c$.
-When contrasted with the magnetohydrodynamical analog of spin generation, the guideline is obtained in which one should also have an insight into collective phenomena of plasma as dielectric medium, particularly, dispersion of light propagating through the plasma.
+The crucial thing, that divergence difficulty incidental to electron can be successfully removed by the well-defined renormalization of QED, implies latency of a fundamental operation allied with transition to the infinitesimal space.
+If Nature is essentially inventive, geometry of the space would be to provide the physical meaning of degree of charge renormalization, which has been unknown~\cite{feynman1961}.
+Meanwhile, polarization picture of QED vacuum, itself, suggests that one could by no means reach generation principle of $e$ within theoretical framework tacitly involving the vacuum permittivity {\it ab ovo}.
+This facet is prominent in the logical base of Lorentz invariant quantum theory of gauge fields~\cite{yang1954} such that existence of photon with the speed $c$ results necessarily from charge conservation and local gauge invariance consistent with causality.
+Put another way, the inherent problem is that the theory is dependent on background.
+By taking a hint from this impasse {\it per s\={e}}, a na\"{i}ve attempt is made here to find out a form of the concerned operation: we anticipate a symptom of that form in the macroscopic dielectric distribution by which phase velocity of light spatially changes.
+The small deviation from $c$ is suggestive of the vacuum polarization effect.
+It is, by contrast with the magnetohydrodynamical analogy for spin generation, a matter of having an insight into collective phenomena of plasma as dielectric medium~\cite{anderson1963}, among others, dispersion of light propagating through the plasma.